Balanced Hawks cruise past Knicks

 Teague scored 14 consecutive points to increase Atlanta’s lead to 79-57 with 5:42 remaining in the third.
 He scored on two driving layups and a floater and was 8-for-9 from the foul line in the sequence.

-“When Jeff is aggressive and attacking, it can collapse the defense and create opportunities,” Budenholzer said.
+“When Jeff (Teague) is aggressive and attacking, it can collapse the defense and create opportunities,” Budenholzer said.

 The Hawks shot a sizzling 62 percent (8-for-13) from beyond the arc to grab a 61-45 halftime lead.
 Horford and Korver led the way with 12 points apiece.

-New York were ahead 33-32 with 7:20 left in the second, thanks mostly to their second unit, but the Hawks used an 18-6 run to move ahead 50-39 with three minutes to go before the half.
+New York was ahead 33-32 with 7:20 left in the second, thanks mostly to its second unit, but the Hawks used an 18-6 run to move ahead 50-39 with three minutes to go before the half.
 Korver deposited seven points in the run.

 “Their execution in those first-half stretches was good,” Fisher said.
 “They were able to disrupt our timing and force us to play behind the rest of the night.”